unity-atoms/unity-atoms/docs/tutorials/mono-hooks.md

 There is much less code written and the responses can be edited in the Editor.

 That is it!
-We have covered the four most fundamental core pieces of Unity Atoms and a way to use them with Unity's built-in functionality.
+We have covered the most fundamental pieces of Unity Atoms and a way to use them with Unity's built-in functionality.
 You can get far with these alone, but there are many more features in Unity Atoms and the subpackages to explore.